zslhg903/NINA/NINA/Documentation/NINA.md

 ### Local Astrometry Plate Solver

-The local Astrometry plate solver is bundled with NINA and can be installed with the NINA setup.
-It requires download of index files which can be installed through NINA as well to get the required index files that you need for your combination of focal length and pixel size.
+The local Astrometry plate solver is bundled with N.I.N.A. and can be installed with the N.I.N.A. setup.
+It requires download of index files which can be installed through N.I.N.A. as well to get the required index files that you need for your combination of focal length and pixel size.
 See [plate solving settings](#plate-solving-settings).

 #### Benefits
 - Adequately fast when the mounts location is unknown or far off